Wilhelm von Gutmann

 Wilhelm Isak Wolf Ritter von Gutmann (18 August 1826 – 17 May 1895) was an Austrian entrepreneur.
-He founded and led the largest coal company in Austria-Hungary, was nobilitated in 1878 and was President of the Vienna Israelite Community from 1891 to 1892.
+He founded and led the largest coal company in Austria-Hungary, Gebrüder Gutmann, was ennobled in 1878 by Emperor Franz Joseph I, thus becoming part of the Austrian nobility.
+They were made knights of the Order of the Iron Crown which simultaneously meant being given a hereditary knighthood.
+He was the President of the Vienna Israelite Community from 1891 to 1892.

 Beginnings

 Wilhelm Gutmann came from a distinguished family of Lipník Jews.
 His father traded in textiles.
 Wilhelm studied theology in Hungary, but he was not very interested, so he started working as an educator, and later as a senior administrative assistant at a farm brewery with his distant relative.
 Then he became independent and began trading grains, but he failed again.
 Everything improved for him until he began to deal with plaster.
 Later trading with coal, he made it rich.